-- 1 Create appropriate classes, variables, and/or methods to deal with the concept of geographic neighborhoods, as described below. - 2 Create appropriate classes, variables, and/or methods to recursively search a geographic 25 points region's neighborhood for nearby geographic regions, as described below. - 3 Create appropriate classes, complete with variables and methods, for the new views described below. - 4 Revise as necessary the classes, including variables and methods, of the existing model, 10 points controller, and views to allow them to correctly interact with the new methods and views. - 5 Improve the robustness of your code by adding exception handling as described below.
-15 points - Develop and use a proper design.
+- 1 Create appropriate classes, variables, and/or methods to deal with the concept of degrees of separation, as described below. - 2 Create appropriate classes, variables, and/or methods to recursively search a player's teammates for their teammates, as described below. - 3 Create appropriate classes, complete with variables and methods, for the new views described below.
+5 points - 4 Revise as necessary the classes, including variables and methods, of the existing model, 15 points controller, and views to allow them to correctly interact with the new methods and views. - 5 Improve the robustness of your code by adding exception handling as described below.
+15 points - ▶ Develop and use a proper design.